xxpwnxxx420lord/Wuno/Stealer/readme.md

 Key Features
 Enhanced Performance: this stealer operates more efficiently than other tools, such as Dark scripts.
 Simultaneous Loading: It loads both the script of your liking and logger at the same time, optimizing resource usage.
-[!TIP]
+> [!NOTE]
-I am not responsible for any malicious use of this project.
+> I am not responsible for any malicious use of this project.
 I do not endorse actions such as beaming or stealing.
 This project is intended solely for educational purposes, and I will not be updating it further.